ankurpathak/abcbank/README.md

 ## Microservices

-The application is divided into three microservices:
+The application is divided into five microservices:

 ### 1. Customer Service